AUI Framework

 instead of find_package

-as project importing mechanism as if AUIB_<PackageName>_AS
+as project importing mechanism.
+If AUIB_<PackageName>_AS

 The provided URL is pointing to zip archive instead of a git repository.